 Seriously, it will happen.
 I promise.

-Be patient.
 Mine comes together in a little over 5 minutes.
-Yours may take ten or even 15 and that is alright.
+Yours may take 10 or even 15 and that is alright.
 Time is relative to the amount of heat you are using, the thickness of your pot, etc.

 Look at that big old glop!
 See?
 I told ya!

 You really should have more faith in me!

 It just needs a few minutes of kneading the very first time until it is all ready to go.

-- 1 cup all purpose flour
+- 1 cup all-purpose flour

-- ½ cup salt
+- 1/2 cup salt

 - 1 cup water